The nutritional status of older adults tends to deteriorate during hospitalization, regardless of their nutrition status upon admission.

 Without adequate support at home following discharge, older adults have a higher risk of death compared to those that are well-nourished.

-Individualized nutrition interventions from a registered dietitians can improve nutritional status and health outcomes in older adults receiving home health care.
+This article explains how individualized nutrition interventions from a registered dietitian can improve nutritional status and health outcomes in older adults receiving home health care.

 What is home health?

 Home health refers to medical treatment and assistive care for people who do not require hospitalization or long-term facility care, but require additional support at home.

 Home health services are offered by Medicare-certified home health agencies under the Medicare home health benefit.

 Home health care is typically less expensive, more convenient, and as effective as care given in a hospital or nursing home.

 Home health also allows older adults to age in place and receive care at home rather than in an institutional setting, and can reduce acute care use and the costs associated with preventable hospital visits (1).

 Most people receiving home health care are over age 65, and require assistance with activities of daily living such as eating, bathing, and transferring in and out of bed.